 You can use their telescopes to watch the night sky, the moon, and the planets, and just marvel at the beauty of the universe.
 A guide will be there to show you the most interesting things in the night sky, so not only will you have fun, but you’ll also learn something new.
 I guarantee you’ll start to feel very insignificant once you comprehend how small our planet is in the vast, ever-expanding universe.

 Of course, you’ll have to visit the Observatory at night, and you can check out the working hours here.
-In accordance with their mission, entry is free for all.
+Following their mission, entry is free for all.

 Fight the cold winter air with a cold beer!